tflori/syna/README.md

 <?= $v->section('content') ?>
 ```

-Please also have a look at the [example](example.php) for a more concrete example.
+Please also have a look at the [example](example.php) for a more concrete example and at the [tests](tests) for the
+documented examples.